westurner/dotfiles/index.rst

 C is a third-generation programming language which affords relatively low-level machine access while providing helpful abstractions.

+Every :ref:`Windows` kernel is written in C.

 The GNU/:ref:`Linux` kernel is written in C and often compiled by :ref:`GCC` or :ref:`Clang` for a particular architecture (see: ``man uname``)

+The :ref:`OSX` kernel is written in C.

 :ref:`Libc` libraries are written in C.